LilSadPanda/PluginBuilders/README.md

 - **License:** [Apache-2.0](https://www.apache.org/licenses/LICENSE-2.0)
 - **Notes:**
   Built using the official source code provided by BetterGUI-MC.
+  Requires Java 21+ for compilation, matching the upstream configuration.
   Redistribution must include the Apache 2.0 license and attribution as required by the original project.

 ### ✨ EcoEnchants